-The 7 Best Canned Cocktails Money Can Buy
+The Best Canned Cocktails to Drink This Summer

 From bloody marys to mules, these cocktails require no bartender.

 This is why the invention of ready-to-drink cocktails is so appealing: you get the booze you want with the crack of a can, no additional steps necessary.
-Not only that, but drinks are portable: perfect for picnics, beach days, and concerts in the park -- all the quintessential summer activities.
-To help you further enjoy your summer plans, we found the seven best canned cocktails you need to stock your fridge or cooler with ASAP.
+Not only that, but drinks are portable: perfect for picnics, beach days, and concerts in the park or sheltering in place at home on your couch.
+To help you further enjoy your summer plans, we found the some of the best canned cocktails you need to stock your fridge or cooler with ASAP.

 Cardinal Spirits’ Bramble Mule